-It is worth noting that while professional ethical codes require an individual to act in a manner that is free from undue influences and bias, the reality is that such codes can only meaningfully be interpreted quite narrowly.
-The full range of potential sources of influence and bias is diverse, and clearly addresses a much wider class of circumstances than envisaged under professional ethical codes.
+It is worth noting that while professional ethical codes require an individual to act in a manner that it is free from undue influences and bias, the reality is that such codes can only meaningfully be interpreted quite narrowly.
+The full range of potential sources of influence and bias is diverse, and clearly address a much wider class of circumstances than are envisioned under professional ethical codes.
+The reader is warned against confusing these two applications of the terms.
+An obligation to act otherwise is a requirement for a form of perfection none might ever be able to achieve.